foodfight/showz/whats-cookin/episode_14.md

 * [Jesse Robbins](http://twitter.com/jesserobbins) was recently interviewed by O'Reilly Radar  on the [state of infrastructure automation](http://radar.oreilly.com/2012/05/infrastructure-automation-jesse-robbins.html).

+* [Andrew Crump](http://twitter.com/#!/acrmp) plans to extend foodcritic so that it can critique roles and environments.
+He would like to know what kind of rules you would like to see implemented.
+You can give him suggestions on this github issue for [foodcritic](https://github.com/acrmp/foodcritic/issues/19)

 * The last item in our news for today is a link to the Food Fight github account and to a page where we've been collecting a list of slides, videos, and follow-up blog posts from #ChefConf.
 Checkout some of the great content from the conference.
 I you have something that should be added to the list, or know someone who does, pleas submit a pull request!   [https://github.com/foodfight/showz/blob/master/chefconf_slides.md](https://github.com/foodfight/showz/blob/master/chefconf_slides.md)

 ## Cookbook Updates